 Existing health and economic disparities play out further with climate change.
-Healthcare is less accessible and more expensive for First Nations Australians living remotely where the health impacts of climate change are felt.
-Existing economic inequality means Aboriginal and Torres Strait Islander people are likely to have fewer resources to relocate or adapt when climate events destroy homes and rising sea levels displace communities.

-Furthermore, changing weather patterns and rising temperatures threaten food sources for First Nations Australians who rely on the land and ocean for their livelihoods and nutrition.
-As Tishiko King, a proud Kulkalaig woman from the Island of Masig, Kulkalgal Nation of Zenadth Kes, explains: "We are seeing our ecosystems shift as our oceans are warming ... this is the future of our food security that's at risk.
+Healthcare is less accessible and more expensive for First Nations Australians living remotely where the health impacts of climate change are felt.18 Existing economic inequality means Aboriginal and Torres Strait Islander people are likely to have fewer resources to relocate or adapt when extreme weather events destroy homes and rising sea levels displace communities.19 Furthermore, changing weather patterns and rising temperatures threaten food sources for First Nations Australians who rely on the land and ocean for their livelihoods and nutrition.
+As Tishiko King, a proud Kulkalaig woman from the Island of Masig, Kulkalgal Nation of Zenadth Kes, explains: "We are seeing our ecosystems shift as our oceans are warming... this is the future of our food security that's at risk.
 It's impacting the way we hunt and practice our culture and traditional ways.
 Weather events are becoming more frequent and more aggressive.
 My people are finding it harder to identify those seasonal cues."20

+SDGs of relevance 1 ^{no} poverty ñ∗†† i¶ 3 GOOD HEALTH AND WELL-BEING 5 EQUALITY 7 AFFORDABLE AND CLEAN ENERGY 8 DECENT WORK AND ECONOMIC GROWTH 10 INEQUALITIES 11 SUSTAINABLE CITIES 13 action 15 LIFE ON LAND

-What can funders do to apply a climate lens to First Nations programs?
+What can funders do to apply a climate lens to First Nations programs? → Fund or provide zero-interest loans for renewable energy projects in urban, regional and remote First Nations communities to boost energy access and reduce electricity bills and carbon emissions.

-- → Fund renewable energy projects in urban, regional and remote First Nations communities to boost energy access and reduce electricity bills and carbon emissions. - → Support Indigenous ranger and bushfire programs on land and sea to care for Country and deliver co-benefits by storing carbon in the environment and providing sustainable employment for First Nations people. - → Fund First Nations communities and organisations that are protecting Country from coal and gas projects, and/or support communities to be prepared for climate impacts like storms, flooding and fire. - → Support Aboriginal housing organisations to retrofit housing to meet sustainability and energy efficiency standards to reduce energy costs and emissions.
+→ Support Indigenous ranger and bushfire programs on land and sea to care for Country and deliver co-benefits by storing carbon in the environment and providing sustainable employment for First Nations people.

+→ Fund First Nations communities and organisations that are protecting Country from coal and gas projects, and/or support communities to be prepared for climate impacts like storms, flooding and fire.

-- Support First Nations-led businesses and social enterprise, particularly in regenerative agriculture, to provide sustainable employment on Country, store carbon in the soil and bolster a sustainable, localised food supply. - → Fund First Nations people to participate in philanthropic decision-making, for example in senior leadership and Board positions, scholarships, placements, internships and establishing wisdom groups. - → Ensure First Nations skills, training and employment programs include preparing participants for employment in the burgeoning clean economy. - Ask First Nations communities and organisations you already fund how climate change is affecting (or will affect) them, and if they need support to adapt or to take part in a clean, net-zero emissions economy.
+→ Support Aboriginal housing organisations to retrofit housing to meet sustainability and energy efficiency standards to reduce energy costs and emissions. → Support First Nations-led businesses and social enterprise, particularly in regenerative agriculture, to provide sustainable employment on Country, store carbon in the soil and bolster a sustainable, localised food supply.

+→ Fund First Nations people to participate in philanthropic decisionmaking, for example in staff and Board positions, scholarships, placements, internships and establishing wisdom groups.

+-> Ensure First Nations skills, training and employment programs include preparing participants for employment in the burgeoning clean economy.

+→ Ask First Nations communities and organisations you already fund how climate change is affecting (or will affect) them, and if they need support to adapt or to take part in a clean, net-zero emissions economy.